Skip to content

 REST Callback Limitations

-If given request has no explicit callback defined and no common callback defined then in REST Editor mode values of Session will be ignored.
-If you have important parameters or headers stored in the session, then it is recommended to define one common 'Before' callback.
+If a given request has no explicit callback defined and no common callback defined, then in REST Editor mode, Session values will be ignored.
+If you have important parameters or headers stored in the session, it is recommended to define a common 'Before' callback.

 REST Callback Session

-Once request has a callback and it is executed from the Editor, debugger session starts and keeps running.
-You may see it by presence of debugger panel:
+Once a request has a callback and is executed from the Editor, a debugger session starts and keeps running.
+You can see this by the presence of the debugger panel:

 Debug Panel

-All variables and session parameters assigned in the callbacks stay active while debugger panel is running.
+All variables and session parameters assigned in the callbacks remain active while the debugger panel is running.

-If you want to modify something in the callback code, then you need to use Stop Debugger or Reset button first to be able to save the modifications.
-In this case variables, session parameters and collected cookies get lost.
+If you want to modify the callback code, you need to use the Stop Debugger or Reset button first to save the modifications.
+In this case, variables, session parameters, and collected cookies are lost.

 REST Callback Breakpoints

-You may set a breakpoint in any REST callback function, and Rapise will stop when doing a call.
-If you function is long and debugging implies many steps, the request may proceed while you are debugging.
-To avoid this you may change the value of global option API Callback Timeout
+You can set a breakpoint in any REST callback function, and Rapise will stop when making a call.
+If your function is long and debugging implies many steps, the request may proceed while you are debugging.
+To avoid this, you can change the value of the global option API Callback Timeout.

 Recording

-The way Rapise records captured REST actions may differs depending on the API recording options.
+The way Rapise records captured REST actions may differ depending on the API recording options.

 Record REST Objects